kzfka/DirectGL/README.md

   - libwindowscodecs.a
   - libole32.a

-Alternatively, in case if you're not able to use a linker, edit your compile line so it includes the following: `-ld2d1 -ldwrite -lwindowscodecs -lole32`.
+In case if your code editor doesn't feature a linker, edit your compile line so it includes the following: `-ld2d1 -ldwrite -lwindowscodecs -lole32`.